Muzietto/geieslists/README.md

 DEBITS AND CREDITS
 ------------------
-I know this Javascript code is just a bunch of global stuff, but it's not meant to be used as-is in a production environment.
+I know release 1.0 is just a bunch of global stuff, but it's not meant to be used as-is in a production environment.

+Release 1.1 allows to use the code as a portable library, but it cannot overcome the limits of the call stack size.
+Use it with care :-)

 I am in debt with:
 - http://blairmitchelmore.com/javascript/cons-car-and-cdr